camio/exhaustiveness_checking/README.md

 ## TODO

-- Create tests for base cases of the `useful` function.
 - Continue implementation of `useful`.
 - Implement `is_exhaustive`
 - Extend `pat_contributes` to filter out `int` primitive literals.
 E.g.